North Sea, France

 The Saint-Brieuc offshore substation consists of a 63-meter-high jacket of 1,630 T and 315 T piles and a topside weighing approx. 3,400 T. The topside is 55 meters long, 31 meters wide and 23 meters high.

 Load out of the topside and jacket took place early June 2022.
-The sail-away is foreseen for the end of June 2022.
+The sail-away took place 30 June 2022.